Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 directory.

-Some useful keyboard shortcuts in Atom:
+Some useful keyboard shortcuts:

 Ctrl+P open an existing file using fuzzy file name search within all files of the project.